 Do you have a lite version or a trial version to try?

 Yes!
 You will receive full access to the Brain 1st Program for 7 days free if you are a new user.
 Simply “register”, follow the prompts, and new users will automatically get a free 7-day trial before being charged.

 What ages is this program made for?

-The program is created for students ranging from grade K-5 (age 5-10 years old).
+The program is created specifically to engage students ranging from grade K-5 (age 5-10 years old), but can be used for older grades as well.
 It is broken into three age groups with age-specific content for each: Grade K-1 / 2-3 / 4-5.

 Can individuals who are older than Grade 5 still use the program?